 The Lake Benton Lake Association is continually involved in projects to improve the water quality of the lake.
 They realize that a good lake is not only an asset to the residents who live on the lake, but it is also nan economical asset to the local economy as well.

-The Lake Side Park area is located at the east end of Lake Benton and will undergo renovations in the near future, to include a playground, enhanced picnic areas and picnic shelter.
+The Lake Side Park area is located at the east end of Lake Benton will undergone renovations in the future to include a playground, enhanced picnic areas and picnic shelter.
+June of 2023 the Pierre was redone and now sits benches to enjoy the sunsets, fish, or just to take a moment to relax!